goosegarden/Godot-Base-DataMosh-Compositor-Effect/README.md

 ## Requirements

 - Godot 4.4 or later
-- A GPU that supports the FRoward+ renderer.
+- A GPU that supports the Forward+ renderer.

 ---